 After applications are processed and required documents are received, the applicants will be notified of their admission status.
 Applicants are not accepted until an official letter of acceptance is issued.
 For further information regarding the application process, please contact the Graduate Studies office at 800-933-7601, 806-720-7599, or firstname.lastname@example.org.

-Applicants for graduate programs must meet the following requirements for unconditional admission.
+Applicants for graduate programs must also meet the following requirements for unconditional admission.

 Additional program admission requirements:

-Applicants not meeting either the unconditional or provisional admission standard may submit a letter of appeal to the Graduate Studies office.
+Applicants not meeting the unconditional standard may submit a letter of appeal to the Graduate Studies office.

 LCU undergraduate students who are within 12 hours of earning a baccalaureate degree, and who meet all other unconditional graduate admission requirements, may be permitted to concurrently enroll in undergraduate and graduate coursework as programs permit.
 Students will be prohibited from enrolling in more than 15 hours of combined graduate and undergraduate hours, and will be limited to 6 graduate hours or less during the long semester.
 If eligible for financial assistance, the student will only be awarded aid for the undergraduate-level enrollment.